Managing Jobs

 Uploading an Initial Offset File

-When you run pipelines from Control Hub jobs only, you won't need to upload an initial offset file for the job.
-Control Hub maintains the last-saved offset when you stop a job.
+In most situations, you do not need to upload an initial offset file for a job.
+Control Hub maintains the last-saved offset when you stop a job and handles the offset when engines become unresponsive.

 You can upload an initial offset file for a job when all of the following are true: